Constitution – Article 1

 - If a vacancy occurs in the Office of 1st Vice-President during the term of office, the 2nd Vice-President shall assume the role of 1st Vice-President.

-- If a vacancy occurs in any office other than President or 1st Vice-President during the term of office, a member of the Executive Committee shall be selected by the Executive Board to fulfill the vacated term of office.
+- If a vacancy occurs in any office other than President or 1st Vice-President during the term of office, a member of the Executive Board/Committee shall be selected by the Executive Board to fulfill the vacated term of office.

 A vacancy for purposes of this Article is when: